-- (1) It shall be the policy of the City of Sky Valley that native plants/shrubbery and specimen trees shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion and, protect their native species. - (2) The removal of native plants/shrubbery and specimen trees may be permitted on a limited basis as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or - (b) With a permit for minimal selective cutting of native plants or specimen trees.
-Selective removal permits will be evaluated based on the following criteria: - 1.
-Overall condition of tree or plant; - 2.
-How removal will impact erosion in the area; - 3.
-How removal will impact water runoff; - 4.
-The density of native plants or specimen trees on the lot; - 5.
-The contribution of the native plants/shrubbery or specimen trees to the natural beauty of the area; - 6.
-The necessity, or lack thereof, to remove the native plants/shrubbery or specimen trees to allow reasonable economic use and enjoyment of the property; - 7.
-The impact of any native plants/shrubbery or specimen trees on the right-of-way; - 8.
-The buffer left between the adjoining property owner and or the road right-of-way. - (c) Approval of a permit for minimal selective cutting of native plants/shrubbery or specimen trees will require mitigation pursuant to Sections 5(2) and 5(3) above.
+- (1) It shall be the policy of the City of Sky Valley that Native Plants/Shrubbery and Specimen Trees shall be preserved insofar as practical and reasonable in order to retard surface runoff and soil erosion and, protect their native species. - (2) The removal of Native Plants/Shrubbery and Specimen Trees may be permitted on a limited basis as follows: - (a) With a permit as necessary for placing public roads, utilities, structures and parking areas; or - (b) With a permit for minimal selective cutting of Native Plants or Specimen Trees. - (c) Selective removal permits will be evaluated based on the following criteria: - a.
+Overall condition of tree or plant; - b.
+How removal will impact erosion in the area; - c.
+How removal will impact water runoff; - d.
+The density of native plants or specimen trees on the lot; - e.
+The contribution of the Native Plants/Shrubbery or Specimen Trees to the natural beauty of the area; - f.
+The necessity, or lack thereof, to remove the Native Plants/Shrubbery or Specimen Trees to allow reasonable economic use and enjoyment of the property; - g.
+The impact of any Native Plants/Shrubbery or Specimen Trees on the right-of-way; - h.
+The buffer left between the adjoining property owner or the road rightof-way; and - i.
+Reasonable wildfire protection of structures under Sky Valley's Firewise guidelines. - (d) Maintenance Pruning is permitted without a permit.